inclement/inclem.net/content/180715-p4arevamp.rst

 <https://github.com/qpython-android/QPython2-core-with-kivy>`_,
 `Pydroid <https://bitbucket.org/tonyfinn/pydroid>`_, and `toga-android
 <https://github.com/pybee/Python-Android-support>`_.
 One hope would
-be that these might potentially be somewhat unified if python-for-android were flexible enough to work for all of them without being very heavy (one thing they have in common is stripping out a lot of stuff).
-This would hopefully avoid duplication of effort and make it easier for any new projects to get started - though I should note that this is my vague dream and depends of course on interest from anyone else involved, and on python-for-android actually being made fit for this purpose.
+be that such projects could perhaps become less fragmented if python-for-android were flexible enough to work for all of them without being very heavy (one thing they have in common is stripping out a lot of stuff).
+This would hopefully avoid duplication of effort and make it easier for any new projects to get started - though this is my vague dream and depends of course on interest from anyone else involved, and on python-for-android actually being made fit for this purpose.
+Regardless, the following changes are all major improvements for Kivy itself.

-To this end, the revamp project has several major goals:
+The revamp project has several major goals:

 - Rewrite python-for-android to a fully Python toolchain that can be more easily modified and extended.